iliazhav/givens_rotation/README.md

-<b>"Optimization methods and calculus of variations"</b>

-The implementation of some one-dimensional optimization algorithms for unimodal functions on R_1.
+The implementation of QR decomposition using rotation.

 Ilia Z.